 It’s with great pleasure that I announce that my friend and colleague, Francisco Bordenave, will be talking about MySQL Replication at 2:10pm on the 28th of June 2012.
-This is the 1st Latin American MySQL, NoSQL and Cloud Conference in Buenos Aires being held at the Hilton Hotel.
+This is the 1st Latin American MySQL, NoSQL, and Cloud Conference in Buenos Aires, held at the Hilton Hotel.

 Replication is at the heart of many highly available MySQL installations.
-Francisco will be giving an introduction to replication, the fundamentals behind the feature and he will be disclosing some of his tips and tricks for monitoring and troubleshooting.
-He will also be talking about some of the awesome features that Oracle are releasing in the next major version, 5.6.
+Francisco will be giving an introduction to replication, the fundamentals behind the feature, and some of his tips and tricks for monitoring and troubleshooting.
+He will also be talking about some of the awesome features that Oracle is releasing in the next major version, 5.6.

-If you use replication for your product then this is one not to miss!
+If you use replication for your product, this is one not to miss!

 There are some other great talks going on this week at the conference.
-If I was at the conference I would be keen to see;
+If I were at the conference, I would be keen to see:

 How Mozilla uses Puppet to manage MySQL – Brian Hourigan – Mozilla Foundation

-Puppet remains on my list of ‘things-to-do’ so this would certainly keep me engaged.
-Mozilla are no stranger to larger operations so their take on the tool should be an interesting talk.
+Puppet remains on my list of ‘things-to-do’, so this would certainly keep me engaged.
+Mozilla is no stranger to larger operations, so their take on the tool should be an interesting talk.

 High Availability solutions for MySQL - Massimo Brignoli – SkySQL

-Highly available systems are generally important in our line of work so some further insight from Massimo from SkySQL would be a session worth attending.
+Highly available systems are generally important in our line of work, so some further insight from Massimo of SkySQL would be a session worth attending.

 Improving Performance with Better Indexes – Ronald Bradford – MySQL Expert